 - Cell phones

-- Netflix, Hulu or Amazon Prime video subscriptions already in place
+- Netflix, Hulu, or Amazon Prime video subscriptions that are already in place

 - Health Expenses